 Kallpay Warmi, is Quechua for “Strong / Courageous women” an annual event focused on the expression, revitalization , and preservation of our indigenous identity and culture through art, music and dance.

 The purpose of “Kallpay warmi” is to honor and celebrate Indigenous women and our own indigenous identity.
-The majority of urban indigenous youth do not identify as indigenous and due to so many generations of discrimination, marginalization, oppression, racism and violence respecting, honoring and identifying with ones indigenous identity in the city is a challenge which Saphichay tirelessly works on transforming.
+The majority of urban indigenous youth do not identify as indigenous ( but since participating in our events and programs we have seen a massive shift in these numbers) and due to so many generations of discrimination, marginalization, oppression, racism and violence respecting, honoring and identifying with ones indigenous identity in the city is a challenge which Saphichay tirelessly works on transforming.

 The purpose is to create solidarity between our rural and urban indigenous communities.